skrub-data/skrub/doc/userguide_data_ops.rst

 >>> learner.fit_transform({"a": 10, "b": 7})
 17

-Using previews and subsampling for easier development and debugging
+Using previews for easier development and debugging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To make interactive development easier without having to call ``eval()`` after